-"The sooner you intervene the less work you have to do in the long run." - Shannon Miller-Cox As a CHW and survivor of trauma, Shannon draws on her lived experience to better understand the needs of the community.
-JOH's acting Executive Director, Starsha Vario, is a CHW and survivor of sexual violence, gang violence, incarceration, and mental health and substance use challenges.
+"The sooner you intervene the less work you have to do in the long run."

+- Shannon Miller-Cox

+As CHWs and survivors of trauma, Shannon and Starsha draw on their lived experience to better understand the needs of the community.
 JOH aims to combat the deeply ingrained racial and health injustices that perpetuate the ACE to prison pipeline among the people they serve, the broader community and state, and within the worker collective itself.